-- The City is releasing more data sets to update New Yorkers on the progress fighting COVID-19.
-Indicators will include people admitted to hospitals for suspected COVID-19, people currently in Health and Hospitals in ICU for suspected COVID-19, and percentage of people tested who are positive for COVID-19.
+- The City is released more data sets to update New Yorkers on the progress fighting COVID-19.
+Indicators will include people admitted to hospitals for suspected COVID-19, people currently in Health and Hospitals in ICU for suspected COVID-19, and the percentage of people tested who are positive for COVID-19.
 These updates can be found here.

 - 311 is expanding to include a hotline for New Yorkers struggling to pay rent.
 Guidance on tenant rights and sources of rent relief is available.

 - Report social distancing by calling 311 or going to nyc.gov/coronavirus